PCigales/WICPy/README.md

 Bases of wrappers for Direct2D, Direct3D 11 and DXGI interfaces involved in interoperability with WIC are made available.
 WICPy also gives access to the Windows Media Player photo library, as well as some Windows Shell Namespace resources.

 Besides, the module facilitates the creation of custom COM interfaces, implementations and pxoxies/stubs using metaclasses.
+Factory classes registered in the registry can be invoked from their CLSID only if "Lib\site-packages\comtypes\server\inprocserver.py" is symlinked to "wic.py" as the module referred to by the hook in ctypes which is called by "DllGetClassObject" in _ctypes.pyd is hardcoded, with no possibility to define an alternative in the registry, such as through a dedicated subkey in the key associated with the CLSID (see https://github.com/python/cpython/issues/127369 and https://github.com/python/cpython/issues/127369#issuecomment-2544931573).

 The script test.py illustrates how to use the module through various applications.